dzzh/elfstatsd/README.md

 Daemon code is written at Python programming language and requires Python 2.6.x/2.7.x to run.
 Adding Python 2.4-3.x support is in plans.

 In order to display data aggregated by this daemon in Munin, a number of plugins for it are needed.
-These plugins are distributed separately and will soon be available here at Github.
+These plugins are distributed separately and are available in [elfstats-munin](https://github.com/dzzh/elfstats-munin) repository.
 To simplify daemon's installation, you can check out [elfstats-env](https://github.com/dzzh/elfstats-env) repository containing environment setup for the daemon (RHEL6 OS is only supported so far by elfstats-env).

 ## Build and install